chizutest/docfx1/docfx_project/articles/europe/united_kingdom.md

 # United Kingdom

 The United Kingdom consists of England, Scotland, Wales, and Northern Ireland.
 The country recently voted to leave the European Union.
+Queen Elizabeth II is the head of state.

 ## London